 - Inspect power saws on a daily basis to make sure all safety equipment is in good repair.

-- Keep the chain sharp.
+- Keep the chain properly tensioned and sharp.

 - Always wear saw chaps.